romshark/Go-1-2-Proposal---Immutability/README.md

 #### 5.2.2.
 Differences
 - "Immutability" is called "read-only type permissions" while constants are called "immutables".
-- Proposes implicit *mutable to immutable* type conversion by default.

 #### 5.2.3.
 Similarities
 - The proposed `ro` qualifier is part of the type definition just as the `const`